DSPG-Templates/Graphics-Activity-One/Readme.md

 # Activity Objective

-The goal of Graphics Activities are to improve familiarity with graphical libraries and their customization abilities.
+The goal of this graphics activity is to improve your familiarity with graphical libraries and their customization abilities.
 For this activity, the goal is to recreate a box plot generated using the `ggplot2` package in R.